crownstone/website/_posts/2019-03-07-privacy-matters.md

 ---
 layout      : post
-title       : "Privacy matters" description : "Privacy matters" tags        : [privacy, privacy matters, heidegger, product lifetime] author      : annevanrossum picture     : attachments/blog/heidegger.jpg excerpt     : "When we enter a hotel room in a new country the small changes that normally get unnoticed suddenly get noticed.
+title       : "Privacy matters." description : "Privacy matters.
+It is not guaranteed!" tags        : [privacy, privacy matters, heidegger, product lifetime] author      : annevanrossum picture     : attachments/blog/heidegger.jpg excerpt     : "When we enter a hotel room in a new country the small changes that normally get unnoticed suddenly get noticed.
 Dan Hill cites Timothy Morton: '*the light switch seems a little closer than normal, a little differently placed on the wall*'.
 Technology should be seamlessly integrated in our environment."
 ---
 {% include JB/setup %}

 # Power outages

 When we enter a hotel room in a new country the small changes that normally get unnoticed suddenly get noticed.
 Dan Hill describes this in a [post](https://medium.com/a-chair-in-a-room/let-there-be-light-switches-4652485e6a7e) where he cites Timothy Morton: "*the light switch seems a little closer than normal, a little differently placed on the wall*".